-If power to the server is interrupted while POST/BIOS code is being updated (flash update), the server might not restart correctly.
+If power to the server is interrupted while POST/BIOS code is being updated (flash update), the server might not restart correctly or might not display video (no video).
 If this happens, use the following procedure to recover:

 - 1. Review the safety information beginning at page 83 and "Handling static-sensitive devices" on page 27. - 2.
 Turn off the server and all attached devices. - Disconnect the power cord. - 4.
 Remove the cover (see "Removing the cover" on page 32). - 5.
 Locate the boot block recovery jumper (JP1) on the system board, removing any adapters that impede access to the jumper.
 The following illustration shows the location of the jumper on the system board.